rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

     print(e.args)
 ```

+We fix that immediately below.

++++

 ## Memo Table as Business Parameter

 +++

 Before doing tail-recursion with a memo table, show the memo as un-Curried.
 Currying is useful in general, but complicates $\Upsilon$.
 Get rid of it.
+Notice, also, that we no longer bother to disambiguate the environment parameters, letting Nature take care of it.

 ```{code-cell} ipython3
 DEFINE('fib_fast_uncurried',